 Immediately prior to the completion of the Company's IPO resulting in net proceeds of at least \$45.0 million to the Company all outstanding shares of redeemable convertible preferred stock will automatically convert into common stock.
-Unaudited pro forma balance sheet information as of December 31, 2018, assumes the conversion of all outstanding redeemable convertible preferred stock into shares of common stock.
 The shares of common stock issuable and the proceeds expected to be received in the IPO are excluded from such pro forma financial information.